supakonoha/SecureCommunications/README.md

 As with digital signing, the data isn’t hidden by this process.

 If you want to compute or validate a message authentication code you can use HMAC.
-The recipient of the message authentication code will use same HMAC configurtion and will need your public key and the salt used for creating the symmetic key.
+The recipient of the message authentication code will use same HMAC configuration and will need your public key and the salt used for creating the symmetic key.
 For the full process you will need:

 - The message.
+- The message authentication code.
+If you are computing it, you will send it to the other part so it can validate it.
+If you are receiving it, you can validate it.
-- Recipient public key: A raw representation of the public key created from a P-256 private key on the recipient.
-You will need it to encrypt the message.
+- Public key of the other part: A `P256.KeyAgreement.PublicKey` instance of the public key of other part.
+You will need it to compute the authentication code for the message or validate it.
 In case the recipient is a server, please, share the server public key in a secure way like using `CloudKit`.
 Please, don't hard-code the public key on the source code or abfuscate it, don't store it on Xcode Configuration or Info.plist files and never stores it on device once you have received it.
 - Your public key: If you are a client you can share it with the recipient.
 The recipient will need it to validate the message authentication code.
 - Salt: The salt to use for key derivation.
 This salt can be shared between sender and recipient.